Content from Read case data

 Challenge 1: Can you do it?

-• Task: Aggregate sim_data linelist based on admission date and case outcome in biweekly intervals, and save the results in an object called biweekly_incidence.
+• Task: Calculate the biweekly incidence of cases from the sim_data linelist based on their admission date and outcome.
+Save the result in an object called biweekly_incidence.

 Visualization

-The incidence2 object can be visualized using the plot() function from the base R package.
+The incidence2 objects can be visualized using the plot() function from the base R package.
 The resulting graph is referred to as an epidemic curve, or epi-curve for short.
-The following code snippets generate epi-curves for the dialy_incidence and weekly_incidence incidence objects mentioned above.
+The following code snippets generate epi-curves for the daily_incidence and weekly_incidence incidence objects mentioned above.

 R